Update on Osteopathy at the Sunflower Centre as the lockdown lifts further - 14th July

-The big learning for us is to assume that anyone who visits us could potentially be pre-symptomatic and therefore shedding the virus, leading to the implementation of a clear infection control protocol to reduce the risk of transmission from patient to osteopath (and vice versa) and from patient to patient.
+We must assume that anyone who visits us could potentially be pre-symptomatic and therefore shedding the virus, leading to the implementation of a clear infection control protocol to reduce the risk of transmission from patient to osteopath, vice versa and between visitors to the building.
+So, to mitigate this:

 - that you don’t have Covid-19 symptoms;

 - that you’ve not been in contact with someone who either has symptoms or anyone with someone who is self-isolating/shielding/in an identified vulnerable group in order to conduct a risk/benefit assessment of a face-to-face attendance should this be felt necessary;

 - at times it may be decided that some advice and/or exercises will suffice and we are currently offering this free of charge.